 New cannabis tracking system would place chemicals where they don’t need to be.

 Colorado lawmakers are looking toward placing a “tracking agent” on legal cannabis.
 Even worse, the best solution to meet the needs of the scanning system is a chemical agent.
 If you’re alarmed by this, you are not alone.
 The Colorado Legislature has rejected the concept, but the only cannabis research center in the state is going ahead with the development of its seed-to-sale cannabis-tracking system (with the hopes that the bill will eventually pass).
 It will be voted on later this spring.

 Bill SB 029

 The Colorado Senate proposed bill SB 029 to enforce that all cannabis products be marked with a chemical agent that would denote these were coming from a legal source.
 The bill specifies, “The technology must include an agent that is applied to a marijuana plant, marijuana product, industrial hemp, or industrial hemp product and then scanned by a device.”
 According to the Senate, this is necessary to aid local police in monitoring all cannabis and hemp grown in the state to differentiate it from black market weed.

-In 2016, the Institute for Cannabis Research was founded at the Colorado State University-Pueblo campus.
+In 2016, scientists founded the Institute for Cannabis Research at the Colorado State University-Pueblo campus.
 The institute is the one developing the tracking system and taxpayer money will fund it.
 The state will then appoint a sole vendor to sell the product.
 Law enforcement agencies will be able to buy the scanning technology by using grants from cannabis sales tax revenue.
 There has got to be some conflict of interest in here somewhere.

 Proposed Bill Draws Concern